 1. Figure out your finances

-The first step that real estate investing beginners should take in order to get started in the business of rental properties is simple:
+The first step that real estate investing beginners should take in order to get started is simple:

 Make sure you have enough money to buy a property in the first place.